If you were into learning Spanish, you’d have encountered the DELE Vs SIELE proficiency exams.

 The SIELE provides similar privileges but with a limited validity of five years.

-Because it is relatively new (started only in 2016), not every organization worldwide accepts it as confirmation of Spanish knowledge.
+Because it is relatively new (only started in 2016), not every organization worldwide recognizes it as proof of Spanish proficiency.

 There is no near-native C2 level in SIELE.